 A: You must notify your college about all scholarships you receive.
-Please also keep the Cooke Foundation informed about other scholarships or grants you receive via finances@jkcf.org.
+Please also keep the Cooke Foundation informed about other scholarships or grants you receive by submitting a Finance-Related communication via CAP or sending an email to finances@jkcf.org.